DeeMcCart/CI_PP3_RepairsTracker/README.md

 2. Using the integration capabilities of python (and associated libraries) to link to Google Sheets as a reasonaby basic DBMS, and bolt-on libraries for SMS notifications (and, in the future, label printing).
 3. Which is not significantly slower than the current manual (handwritten) system.
 4. And which provides additional functionality for customer tracking, repairs status reporting.
-5. And which provides some capabilities for customisation/ configuration, ie access to certain system parameters.
+5. And which provides some capabilities for customisation/ configuration.

 ### UX Design Strategy
 As this program is delivered using Python, the emphasis is on functionality rather than appearance.
 Options for customising appearance are somewhat restricted.
 RepairsTracker appears in 'terminal-mode' display of 24 lines x 80 chars.